PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 While at this point in the documentation you've not been shown very much about each Element available, you should read this section carefully as you can use the techniques you learn in here to build better, shorter, and easier to understand PySimpleGUI code.

-If it feels like this layout section is too much too soon, then come back to this section after you're learned about each Element.  **Whatever order you find the least confusing is the best.**
+If it feels like this layout section is too much too soon, then come back to this section after you've learned about each Element.  **Whatever order you find the least confusing is the best.**

 While you've not learned about Elements yet, it makes sense for this section to be up front so that you'll have learned how to use the elements prior to learning how each element works.
 At this point in your PySimpleGUI education, it is better for you to grasp time efficient ways of working with Elements than what each Element does.
-By learning now how to assemble Elements now, you'll have a good model to put the elements you learn into.
+By learning how to assemble Elements now, you'll have a good model to put the elements you learn into.

 There are *several* aspects of PySimpleGUI that make it more "Pythonic" than other Python GUI SDKs.
 One of the areas that is unique to PySimpleGUI is how a window's "layout" is defined, specified or built.
 A window's "layout" is simply a list of lists of elements.
 As you've already learned, these lists combine to form a complete window.
 This method of defining a window is super-powerful because lists are core to the Python language as a whole and thus are very easy to create and manipulate.